Common smoky honeyeater: Habitat

 Its habitat is in Southeast Asia, specifically in Eastern Indonesia and Central Papua New Guinea.
-It soars at altitudes around 1,400 to 3,400 meters.
-However, the females and males tend to live at different altitude levels.
-The females live much higher in the mountains, at around 2,160 to 2,490 meters.
-The males typically live anywhere between 1,830 and 2,160 meters.
-During the common smoky honeyeater's migration season, they descend to the mountains of Papua New Guinea, anywhere from 750 to 1,200 meters in altitude.
+It soars at altitudes around 1,400 to 3,400 m, but females and males tend to live at different altitude levels.
+Females live much higher in the mountains, at around 2,160 to 2,490 m, whereas males typically live anywhere between 1,830 and 2,160 m.
+During the common smoky honeyeater's migration season, they descend to anywhere from 750 to 1,200 m in altitude.

 Vocalization

 The common smoky honeyeater makes a "sit-sit-sit" or a faint "swift-swift-swift" sound.
 When it is near the young, it makes a "wheat-wheat-wheat" to alarm other common smoky honeyeaters.

 Diet and foraging

 The common smoky honeyeater primarily eats raw fruit and fruit-like produce, but they have been observed eating various insects and floral parts.
 Despite its name, nectar is not a part of its diet because the common smoky honeyeater only eats fruit, insects, and floral plants.
-This bird consumes fruits that are typically 2 to 8 millimeters in diameter.
+This bird consumes fruits that are typically 2 to 8 mm in diameter.
 Common smoky honeyeaters peck at flowers that attract insects as a method to find food.
 This bird strikes on insects by rushing at insects with its nose down.
 The common smoky honeyeater is also known for driving other species away from its feeding sites.
 It does this by chasing away other birds, such as the Superb Bird-of-Paradise.